InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

     <td><code>pchain</code></td>
     <td>string</td>
     <td>Payment ID chain string containing embedded syntax described in the TAG Payment ID Protocol.<br/>
-NOTE that the authentication features in this Source object combined with the “ads.txt” specification may lead to the future deprecation of this attribute.</td>
+NOTE: Authentication features in this Source object combined with the “ads.txt” specification may lead to the deprecation of this attribute.</td>
   </tr>
   <tr>
     <td><code>ext</code></td>